Spyros Vrontaras

-Spyros Vrontaras (Σπύρος Βρονταράς; born 11 December 1984) is a Greek football goalkeeper who currently plays for Olympiacos Volos.
+Spyros Vrontaras (Σπύρος Βρονταράς; born 11 December 1984) is a Greek football who plays as a goalkeeper.

 Career

-Born in Thessaloniki, Vrontaras began playing football for Panthrakikos in 2004, winning 2 elevations from Gamma Ethniki to Super League with the team.
+Born in Thessaloniki, Vrontaras began playing football for Panthrakikos in 2004, winning 2 elevations from Gamma Ethniki to Super League Greece with the team.
 After two seasons in Super League with Panthrakikos, he signed a professional contract with Xanthi when Panthrakikos relegated to Beta Ethniki.
 After one season with no entries he became a free agent.
 In 2012, he signed a six months professional contract with Fokikos after a good season, and in the summer of 2012 signed a professional contract for Panahaiki.
 Vrontaras left Panachaiki in January 2013 and returned to Panthrakikos.

 On 30 September 2019, Vrontaras joined Aiolikos.